jaymznis/RoutineReminderAPI/README.md

 # Routine Reminder API: Group Project

-In this project our team collaborated using the Git Version Control System to create a C# .NET Framework to create a reminder system for individuals with busy schedules.
+In this project our team collaborated using Git to create a C# .NET Framework Application to function as a daily reminder and organizer system for individuals with busy schedules.
+Our Web API utilized an n-tier structure with Data, Models, Services, and Web API tiers.
+We then used PostMan to test the functionality of our Endpoints.

 ## Technologies used:
 *  Visual Studio 2019 Community